 Editorial Feature

-A green building, also referred to as a sustainable building, is designed, constructed, operated, renovated or reused with a focus on maximizing resource efficiency and minimizing ecological impact.
-Green buildings are designed to meet various criteria including using energy, water and other resources more efficiently, and reducing the building’s overall impact on the environment.
+A green building, also referred to as a sustainable building, is designed, constructed, operated, renovated, or reused with a focus on maximizing resource efficiency and minimizing ecological impact.
+Green buildings are designed to meet various criteria, including using energy, water, and other resources more efficiently and reducing the building’s overall impact on the environment.1

-The initial costs for green buildings may be higher than conventional buildings, but substantial savings can be made through lower operating costs over the lifespan of a green building.
+Although the initial costs for green buildings may be higher than those of conventional buildings, lower operating costs over a green building's lifespan can yield substantial savings.

-There are also other economic benefits such as improving the health of the occupants, which in turn increases their economic productivity.
+Other economic benefits include improving the health of the occupants, which in turn increases their economic productivity.
 A green building also reduces pollution and landfill waste.

 • Reduction in water and electric utility costs